 Ribs are one of the most popular foods for the grill or smoker.
 The problem is that ribs need special care to get them right.
 These rib recipes help you learn how to keep it low and slow to make great ribs whether you are cooking beef ribs or pork ribs.
-Once you have the basics of grilling or smoking ribs, you can pick out your own rib rubs, barbecue sauces, and marinades and put your personal stamp on this tasty cut of meat.
+Once you have the basics of grilling or smoking ribs down pat, you can pick out your own rib rubs, barbecue sauces, and marinades and put your personal stamp on this tasty cut of meat.

 01 of 10

 If you're looking for that authentic Memphis-style flavor, look no further.
-This rib recipe combines a fantastic rub with a delicious sauce to produce the tastiest set of ribs you've ever had.
+This rib recipe combines a fantastic rub with a delicious sauce to produce the tastiest rack of ribs you've ever had.
 Louisiana hot sauce gives them a kick.

 02 of 10

 If you're in the mood for a sweet, sticky, delicious pork rib recipe, then Kansas City Ribs are what you want.
 These delicate pork ribs get rubbed, sauced, and grilled or cooked in the oven for a taste sensation.

 03 of 10

 This is a good, basic method for making any type of barbecued pork ribs, whether they're St. Louis, baby backs, or spareribs, they come out perfectly.
-If you are just starting out or looking for something simple, this recipe is the one for you.
+If you are just starting out making ribs or looking for something simple, this recipe is the one for you.

 04 of 10

-The secret to great beef ribs is to cook them slowly.
+The secret to great beef ribs is to cook them slowly with indirect heat.
 This makes them tender and flavorful.
 A drip pan placed under the grilling ribs will help to catch fats and juices and prevent flare-ups.Continue to 5 of 10 below.

 05 of 10